hpgem/hpgem/README.md

 ## Contact

-For questions, comments, requests and bug reports, send an e-mail to support@hpgem.org
+For questions, comments, requests and bug reports, send an e-mail to support@hpgem.org or open an issue [here](https://github.com/hpgem/hpgem/issues).

 ## More information

 More information is available on the website: http://www.hpgem.org

+## Contributing

+Contributions are very welcome, please open an issue [here](https://github.com/hpgem/hpgem/issues) before submitting a Pull-Request, for larger changes.
+So that they can be discussed.
+You find more information in the [Developers Guide](https://github.com/hpgem/hpgem/blob/master/DEVELOPERS_GUIDE.md).

 ## FAQ